bl4ck5un/timelock.py/README.md

 You can send raw transactions using `bitcoin-cli sendrawtransaction` or using the Console tab in Bitcoin Core.

-#### (New Feature)
+#### New Feature: Spend without local Bitcoin Core or RPC

-I added a feature to timelock.py to support `spend` without RPC.
-You can supply the raw tx creating the UTXO you want to spend using the `--rawtx` option:
+You can run `spend` without running a Bitcoin Core client locally or using a remote RPC endpoint.
+This is handy, e.g., when you can't sync the full blockchain on your laptop.
+You need to supply the raw tx creating the UTXO you want to spend using the `--rawtx` option:

 ```
 usage: timelock.py nLockTime sender_pubkey receiver_pubkey spend [-h] [--rawtx RAWTX] privkey txid:n [txid:n ...] addr
 ```

 Raw txns can be obtained from, e.g., https://mempool.space/testnet/api/tx/c985f4c8884580a05a21b54f1e7ba9a32dd13695179c4fc1ada095051fce820b/hex.
 Your final transactions can be sent via, e.g., https://blockstream.info/testnet/tx/push.
-This way you don't need any RPC end points, local or remote.
+This way, you don't need any RPC end points, local or remote.

 ### To retract